 The essential oil is pretty potent, so you usually only need a few drops of it to get the great benefits.
 You can mix the two oils together in a small bowl.

 Once you mix together the oils, you are ready to apply them.
 Massaging the target area first can help to increase your blood circulation, which helps the oil get absorbed better.

 Directly rub the oil into your skin for a soothing massage.
 Another option is to make a body butter for a do it yourself pampering spa day.
 You can also make a compress by soaking a towel in water, adding the essential oils, then placing it onto the target area.

 Play around with different application techniques to see which you like best.
 However you apply, be sure to always use a carrier oil.
 Remember that the oils may stick around on your hands after you touch them, so be sure to wash them thoroughly after use.

 Essential oils are sold at a variety of place.
 Most grocery stores, pharmacies, and natural stores offer at least a small selection of essential oil products.
 Shopping online of course will give you a wider selection (and sometimes better prices).

 Essential oils are a powerful natural tool, helping in everything from soothing a sore throat to helping with allergies to naturally cleaning your home.
-Check out our site for the many uses of essential oils.
 You can also visit our Pinterest board for a collection of do it yourself recipes and tricks to try.